120 Years Separate These Two Antarctica Expeditions

 Four members of the Belgica expedition were expected to spend the winter at Cape Adare on the north-easternmost peninsula of Victoria land; the rest of the expedition would sail toward Melbourne, Australia, while continuing to explore the Pacific Ocean, and return to Antarctica to retrieve the overwinterers the following summer.

 Though the Belgica was underprepared to support the entire crew through the frigid Antarctic winter lacking food, clothing, and equipment to keep them comfortable and occupied—nearly all of the crew suffered from scurvy, and many went temporarily insane for lack of something to do—the expedition returned a vast array of scientific data and discoveries that led to 92 publications over 40 years.
 The data is stored at the Royal Belgian Institute of Natural Sciences and continues to serve as a wealth of information still consulted by scientists all over the world.

 The Belgica expedition was full of risks: Surviving the Antarctic winter following the long voyage from Belgium and the famous storms of the Southern Ocean—a terrifying prospect.
-The Saildrone USVs, even with the support of cutting-edge technology and design, will face similar challenges in the harshest ocean environment in the world.
+The Saildrone USVs, even with the support of cutting-edge technology and design, face similar challenges in the harshest ocean environments in the world.
 But, as Adrien de Gerlache would say, “It must be done!”

 Navigating an ocean of data.
 Delivering a world of possibility.